Iamnotagenius/mvnsearch.nvim/README.md

  - make new queries from prompt
  - yank dependecy strings...
  - ...or insert them directly to `gradle.build(.kts)` or `pom.xml`
+ - multi-select that persists through pages and queries

 Insertion works like this:
 1. mvnsearch searches for build script in vim's cwd and determines how to format a package.